-Classic guacamole uses mashed avocados, but there are also versions of guacamole that are made using diced avocados mixed with other ingredients like diced tomatoes and onions.
+Classic guacamole uses mashed avocados, but there are also versions of guacamole that are made using diced avocados mixed with different ingredients like diced tomatoes and onions.

-This chunky guacamole takes the traditional approach of mashing the avocados, but you can definitely substitute diced avocados with amazing results!
+This delicious guacamole takes the traditional approach of mashing the avocados, but you can definitely substitute diced avocados with amazing results!

 How to Choose the Perfect Avocado

-Because avocados are the main ingredient in Chunky Guacamole, it’s very important to choose the perfect one.
+Avocados are the main ingredient in perfect guacamole and are a good source of fiber.
+It’s very important to choose the perfect one.
 I can’t tell you how many times I have purchased an avocado, just to cut into it and find it is overripe or too hard.
 It’s frustrating.

-Since this guacamole recipe calls for four avocados, I’m going to share some tips I have learned to pick the perfect one!
+Since this delicious recipe calls for four avocados, I’m going to share some tips I have learned to pick the perfect one!

 - Squeeze the avocados.
 If an avocado looks ripe, you should still squeeze it to test its ripeness.
 Hold it in the palm of your hand, and squeeze gently.
 A ripe avocado should yield to firm, gentle pressure, but shouldn’t feel overly soft or mushy.